addexdi/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-This is a continuation of the pointers, arrays and strings project
+This project contains pointers, arrays and strings